Technical Information: What's in the Qt Automotive Suite?

 - GPU accelerated UI for smooth 60fps experience even on high resolution screens

-- cross-platform development to not restrict your development team by availability of target hardware, and to retain platform vendor independence
+- cross-platform development to not restrict your development team by the availability of target hardware, and to retain platform vendor independence

 - seamless integration of 2D and 3D HMI content